CatarinaAmador/docs-bestpractices/src/performance/user-interface/user-interface.md

 ### Solution

 Avoid using data created in the screen preparation in the screen actions.
-For instance, instead of using the tablerecord record data, use only the ID of the row and fetch the data from the database again is needed.
+For instance, instead of using the tablerecord record data, use only the ID of the row and fetch the data from the database again if needed.

 ### Importance